ErikOSorensen/StatsOkonomen/content/post/2021-01-31-met528-spring-2021-week-i/index.md

 readings available at the start of the course.

-1. **Why do we need a philosophy of science?** The practical and political problem of Demarcation, and the proposed solution of Karl Popper.
+1. **Why do we need a philosophy of science?** The practical and political problem of "demarcation."
     - Ben Goldacre (2008).
 "The Doctor will sue you now", Chapter 10 in **Bad Science**.
     - Alan Sokal (1996).
 [Transgressing the boundaries: Toward a transformative hermenutics of quantum gravity](https://physics.nyu.edu/faculty/sokal/transgress_v2/transgress_v2_singlefile.html).
 Social Text 46/47: 217-252.
     - Alan Sokal (1996).
 [Transgressing the Boundaries: An Afterword](http://www.physics.nyu.edu/faculty/sokal/afterword_v1a/afterword_v1a_singlefile.html).
 Dissent 43(4): 93-99.